Man1ish/csgeneticalgorithm/README.md

      ![Alt text](crossover2.png?raw=true "Single Point Crossover")
      -
   6. Mutation operator
-     - For mutation operator, we use Elitism.
-It choose M best individual from the parent's generation.
+     - For mutation operator, we use Swap

   7. Generational selection strategy
-     - For Generational selection strategy, we use the Generation Replacement
+     - For Generational selection strategy, we use the Elitism
  ### 4. How to run your project
 ```bash
 root@manish:~$ python app.py